kbidzhiev/kbidzhiev/TTopt/ttopt1.md

 # CI/CD for the package.
-Next steps in the articles will continue and reiterate set of articles ["Docker from zero to hero"](../Docker/Docker1.md).
+Next steps in the articles will continue and use part of["Docker from zero to hero"](../Docker/Docker1.md).

 The developed `ttoptSDK` package can be integrated to the framework of automatic benchmarking, called "Continuous integration/Continuous development".
 GitHub simplified all the step, such that the most common and popular solutions are collected in Github actions.